Moon of Jupiter Prime Candidate For Alien Life After Water Blast Found - Slashdot

 Why even bother engineering?
 Just grab a couple different strains of extremophile bacteria from terrestrial locations with conditions that mirror what would be expected on Europa.
 One of those strains-or given how fast bacteria can replicate, one of it's offshoots-could have a decent shot at taking hold there.

+We ARE in the middle of a major extermination event [wikipedia.org].
+But I'm pretty sure we'll live through it as a species though.

+To destroy all humans, it just needs one guy to launch an attack that causes retaliation.
+One of a very narrow group of guys, but they all seem to be batshit crazy to some extent.

-So of course, they just ASSUME it is a water plume (Score:3)
+So of course, they just ASSUME it is a water plume (Score:2, Insightful)

 I'm not saying that's not what it is, nor am I contesting that a water plume could plausible explain the data that they had received from their probe, but unless they got an actual picture of what the probe could see around it at the time, I don't think it's reasonable to assume anything conclusive.